 |4.
 Give a shot to Couchsurfing

 Ever wished you could save money on accommodation in Europe?
-Ever wished that the accommodation was completely free ?
-Well, somebody thought of this is 2004 and introduced travellers around the world to the concept of free and friendly stays.
-That somebody was Mr. Casey Fenton – the Founder of couchsurfing.com.
+Ever wished that the accommodation was completely free?
+Well, somebody thought of this in 2004 and introduced travellers around the world to the concept of free and friendly stays.
+That somebody was Mr Casey Fenton – the Founder of couchsurfing.com.

-This is how couchsurfing works – Travellers open to this idea and part of the global community avail the friendly hospitality of a host or a host family who open their homes for free.
+This is how Couchsurfing works – Travellers open to this idea and part of the global community avail the friendly hospitality of a host or a host family who opens their homes for free.
 So you stay at somebody’s place and don’t pay the money.
 You pay in kindness and perhaps taking small heartwarming souvenirs from your native country.

 I know most people plan trips to Europe around summers but it’s too bad a season to travel from a budget point of view.
 Summers see an influx of travellers to most European countries and so the prices are fly high, both for accommodation and flights.
 Also, sightseeing.

 Hence, avoid travelling during the peak summer season.
 Else, you won’t be able to explore on a budget, the cheapest European countries for Indian travellers.

 Hitchhiking in Europe is actually a good idea.
 It isn’t as scary as most people assume it to be.
 Western travellers love hitchhiking so much that they almost always go for it in Europe.
 By the way, hitchhiking is completely legal in Europe.